walsung/tf-splunk-az/README.md

 6. Since test environment is disposable and it doesn’t worth the effect to set up Terraform Vault on-prem.
 Terraform Cloud provides an easy solution to store Azure keys.

     Run `az account show` command in Azure CLI to check your tenant id.
-    Run this command to get `az ad sp create-for-rbac -n "TerraformSP" --role contributor --scopes /subscriptions/<your tenant id>`.
+    Run this command to get `az ad sp create-for-rbac -n "TerraformSP" --role contributor --scopes /subscriptions/<your id>`. **id is your subscription id, not the tenant id.**.
 This command means that configuring the service principal with contributor rights at the root of the subscription.
 It's convenient to do in a test environment but not a best practise to do in a production environment.

     The result should be similar to
     ```